JacenBoy/jacens-site/posts/rants/20240424-penske-p2p-rant.md

 For the initial start of the race, as well as any restarts following periods of full-course caution, P2P is disabled until the completion of the first green-flag lap, at which time drivers are free to start pressing the P2P button again and using up their allotted pool of time.

-So then, to Sunday, March 10 2024: the date of IndyCar's season opener on the streets of St. Petersburg, Florida.
+So then, to Sunday, March 10, 2024: the date of IndyCar's season opener on the streets of St. Petersburg, Florida.
 The checkered flag falls at the end of the race on Team Penske's Josef Newgarden after an absolutely dominant day.
 Finishing third is teammate Scott McLaughlin, and Will Power ends up finishing fourth.

 Fast-forward 45 days to April 24th.
 It comes out that all three Penske cars had software that bypassed IndyCar's restriction on P2P for starts and restarts, meaning they had access to that extra horsepower almost a full lap before the rest of the field.

 How this was caught is [an interesting story on its own](https://racer.com/2024/04/24/how-team-penske-took-push-to-pass-beyond-the-limit/).
 Generally, IndyCar's race control enables unrestricted P2P for the entire field during practices and pre-race warmup to give teams a chance to test if it works and how the cars react to it.
-However, due to chasing technical issues during pre-race warmup for IndyCar's second race in Long Beach, California, P2P was not enabled for the field for the first 10 minutes of the 30 minute practice session.
+However, due to chasing technical issues during pre-race warmup for IndyCar's second race in Long Beach, California, P2P was not enabled for the field for the first 10 minutes of the 30-minute practice session.
 This made it very interesting when the three Penske cars, and only the Penske cars, were using P2P during that period when they shouldn't have had access to it.

 This triggered a review of the previous race at St. Pete, where it was determined that Newgarden and McLaughlin did indeed use P2P a lap early during the race.
 Power, despite also having early access to the button, did not actually press it.